tac0x2a/yasuri/USAGE.md

 Name is used keys in returned hash.

 ### Path
-Path determine target node by xpath or ccs selector.
+Path determine target node by xpath or css selector.
 It given by Machinize `search`.

 ### Childlen
 Child nodes.
 TextNode has always empty set, because TextNode is leaf.